femiguez/apsimx/README.md

 > devtools::install_github("femiguez/apsimx") \
 > library(apsimx)

-If you are interested in the vignettes, you need instead:
+If you are interested in the vignettes, first you need to make sure that you have a version of APSIM-X installed and then use this instead of the lines above:

 > devtools::install_github("femiguez/apsimx", build_vignettes = TRUE,
 > build_opts = c("--no-resave-data", "--no-manual"))